 - For Burlington: Burlington & Area Midwives

-- For Georgetown, Halton Hills, Mississauga or Brampton: Midwifery Care of Peel & Halton Hills.
+- For Georgetown, Halton Hills, or Brampton: Midwives of Brampton & Halton Hills

 All three types of care providers can order the necessary ultrasounds and tests.
 Your tests will be conducted in either a hospital or a community clinic.